Sulig/Recipe-page_Challenge/README.md

 # Frontend Mentor - Recipe page solution

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
+This is a solution to the [Recipe page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 <br/> Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents